Silver & Wood

 Register / login as a Koopman Rare Art Member HERE to reveal additional information and prices

 No record of apprenticeship or freedom.
 First mark entered as largeworker in partnership with Lewis Herne, 13 July 1757.
 Address: Clerkenwell Close.
 Herne absconded from that address, 1765.
 Second mark, in partnership with Nicholas Dumee, presumably entered sometime after 1758 in the missing register.
-The appear as goldsmiths in the Parl.
+They appear as goldsmiths in the Parl.
 Report list 1773, at the same address, where Heal records them until 1776.
 The Gentleman's Magazine records their bankruptcy, March 1773.
-Dumee (q.v.) entered a mark in partnership with William Holmes, September 1773, presumably as a result of the bankruptcy.
+Dumee entered a mark in partnership with William Holmes, September 1773, presumably because of the bankruptcy.
 Butty is listed as Huguenot by Evans.Description

 The body decorated with swirling fluting tapering to bat wing edges.
 The lid topped with writhian finial and decorated with swirling fluting.
 A double scroll fruitwood handle, the ends mounted with holly leaf collars.